slint-ui/slint/docs/langref.md

 # The `.slint` language reference

-The SixtyFPS design markup language is used to describe graphical user interfaces:
+The Slint design markup language is used to describe graphical user interfaces:

  * Place and compose a tree of visual elements in a window using a textual representation.
  * Configure the appearance of elements via properties.
 For example a `Text` element has font and text